11 Smart Ways to Save Money on Your College Textbooks

 Talk frankly with your professor about whether or not you actually need those access codes.

-After all, the stuff they grant you access to ranges wildly depending on the book.
-It could just be a digital version of the same information in the book itself… or it could be dynamic, gradable material your teacher will consider as part of your final score.
+After all, the material contained in the code could just be a digital version of the same information in the book itself, or it could be dynamic, gradable material your teacher will consider as part of your final score.

 And even if it’s the most interactive, awesome content in the world, your teacher might not actually decide to use it.